pqrkchqps/diehard-dot-fund-school/facilitators_guide/commencing.md

 ### On Loomio

-* The group description fields and discussion context box are the main space to put a "welcome message" for people arriving into the space.
+* The group description fields and discussion context box are the main space to put a “welcome message” for people arriving into the space.
 * Take a tour of the Loomio space, tweak things to make yourself comfortable (like [notification settings](https://loomio.gitbooks.io/manual/content/en/keeping_up_to_date.html) and your [profile photo](https://loomio.gitbooks.io/manual/content/en/your_user_profile.html)).
 * See information how you like using [different thread views and options](https://loomio.gitbooks.io/manual/content/en/reading_loomio.html) like Recent, Unread, Mute, and Star.
 Make yourself at home.

 ## Who’s in the Room

 Introducing yourself and being introduced to others is one of the most basic and most important human social functions.
-From Māori *mihimihi* to British "how do you do" to Japanese business card exchanges, every culture places a lot of importance on this.
+From Māori *mihimihi* to British “how do you do” to Japanese business card exchanges, every culture places a lot of importance on this.
 It goes beyond practicalities and politeness and touches on a deep human need, which is a prerequisite for comfort, openness, and focus.

 As a facilitator, if you don’t give people a chance to introduce themselves and find out who is around them, they will generally subvert whatever else you’re trying to point their attention at until you allow this process to occur.
 Consciously design in introductions as a feature, and use them as an opportunity to further the overall goals of the interaction.

-Even among groups who already know each other well, this introduction process continues with "checking in" and other good practices for team cohesion.
+Even among groups who already know each other well, this introduction process continues with “checking in” and other good practices for team cohesion.
 People have a multitude of identities, which change based on the context.
 People answer and re-answer “who am I for this moment” all the time, and that is what allows them to orient around one another.

 People's expression does not occur in a vaccuum, but in the context of who the are.
 A multi-faceted view of someone’s identity is an essential aspect of interpreting their contributions.